giladturok/giladturok.github.io/_pages/about.md

 My current research focuses on **diffusion language models** for parallel, controllable, & any-order text generation.
 I design principled methods for their training and inference.

 Previously, I've interned at **Adobe Research** and **Uber**.
 Before grad school, I spent two wonderful years at the Simons Foundation's **Flatiron Institute** with [Bob Carpenter](https://bob-carpenter.github.io).
 Before that, I graduated from **Columbia University** :lion: with a BA in Applied Mathematics.

+:mega: **I'm looking for a summer 2027 research internship.** If you think there's a fit, feel free to reach out.